Literary Norfolk Header and Logo

 'In that country of luminous landscapes and wide horizons where the wind runs in the reeds and the slow rivers flow to our cold sea, a man may still sense and live something of the life of the older England which was uninhibited, free and natural.'

-Alan Savory, Norfolk Poacher
+Alan Savory, Norfolk Fowler

 'P.S. - Aunt Agatha, she say "Mirages dew still happen," for she was a-picken a' oranges on Porlin beach a Christmas mornin!'